sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Add Columns
 ==========

-Fire Insights provide processors for Add Columns data
+Fire Insights provide processors to cast data type from one type to another.

 Add Columns Processors in Fire Insights